unplugin/unplugin-vue2-script-setup/README.md

 We recommend using [VS Code](https://code.visualstudio.com/) with [Volar](https://github.com/johnsoncodehk/volar) to get the best experience (You might want to disable Vetur if you have it).

-When using Volar, you will need to install `@vue/runtime-dom` as devDependencies to make it work on Vue 2.
+When using Volar, you need to install `@vue/runtime-dom` as devDependencies to make it work on Vue 2.

 ```bash
 npm i -D @vue/runtime-dom